jethornton/mesact1/docs/source/install.rst

 	sudo apt install gdebi

-If the graphical version of gdebi has problems you can run it from a terminal in the directory where you downloaded the deb with:
+If the graphical version of gdebi has problems you can run it from a terminal in the directory where you downloaded the deb with n.n.n replaced by the version your installing.
 ::

-	sudo gdebi mesact_1.2.0_amd64.deb
+	sudo gdebi mesact_n.n.n_amd64.deb

 If you don't have LinuxCNC installed then the mesact Configuration tool will show up in the Applications > Other menu otherwise it will be in